ViralTexts/gtr-clusters/clusters/18360420-sn87065654-ReligiousCourtship.md

 <table style="width: 100%;"><tr><td style="width: 50%">

-i
----
-A young gentleman happening to sit
-at church in a pew adjoining one in
-which sat a young lady for whom he
 conceived a violent passion was desirous
 of entering into courtship npou the spot;
 but the plnce not suiting a formal de­